basho/giddyup/README.md

 ## Migrations
 Want to add a new migration? try `bundle exec rake db:new_migration[MigrationName]`!

 Fun Fact: zsh hates []'s. try adding `setopt nonomatch` to your .zshrc to make it love them, unless you are the yesnomatch type, in which case, run `noglob bundle exec rake db:new_migration[MigrationName]`.
 Don't say I did't warn you.

 ### How to test migrations?
 Your best bet is to get the current heroku dataset with `pg_dump`.
 You need the heroku database url, which you can get with `heroku config` if you have access.
 If you don't, you shouldn't be doing this.

 ```
-pg_dump postgres://whatever > heroku.sql
+pg_dump -O -x postgres://whatever > heroku.sql
 dropdb giddyup_dev
 createdb giddyup_dev
 psql giddyup_dev < heroku.sql
 ```

 Once you start giddyup after that, you should have a mirror of production.
 Try out your migration now. the end.

 ## Screenshot